Insider Selling: Renishaw plc (LON:RSW) Insider Sells 10,000 Shares of Stock

 D John Deer also recently made the following trade(s):

-A number of equities analysts recently weighed in on RSW shares.
-UBS Group reissued a “sell” rating and issued a GBX 3,000 ($38.18) price target (up previously from GBX 2,750 ($35.00)) on shares of Renishaw in a research note on Wednesday, May 13th.
-Morgan Stanley lifted their price target on Renishaw from GBX 4,200 ($53.46) to GBX 4,300 ($54.73) and gave the stock an “overweight” rating in a research note on Wednesday, May 13th.
-Barclays reissued an “underweight” rating and issued a GBX 2,940 ($37.42) price target on shares of Renishaw in a research note on Monday, May 18th.
-Goldman Sachs Group dropped their price target on Renishaw from GBX 3,500 ($44.55) to GBX 3,300 ($42.00) and set a “neutral” rating on the stock in a research note on Friday, March 20th.
-Finally, Peel Hunt restated a “hold” rating on shares of Renishaw in a research report on Thursday, June 11th.
-Four research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has assigned a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and a consensus target price of GBX 3,381.67 ($43.04).
+A number of analysts have recently weighed in on the stock.
+Barclays reiterated an “underweight” rating and set a GBX 2,940 ($37.42) target price on shares of Renishaw in a report on Monday, May 18th.
+UBS Group reissued a “sell” rating and set a GBX 3,000 ($38.18) price objective (up from GBX 2,750 ($35.00)) on shares of Renishaw in a research report on Wednesday, May 13th.
+Goldman Sachs Group cut their target price on shares of Renishaw from GBX 3,500 ($44.55) to GBX 3,300 ($42.00) and set a “neutral” rating on the stock in a research note on Friday, March 20th.
+Peel Hunt reaffirmed a “hold” rating on shares of Renishaw in a research report on Thursday, June 11th.
+Finally, Morgan Stanley increased their target price on Renishaw from GBX 4,200 ($53.46) to GBX 4,300 ($54.73) and gave the stock an “overweight” rating in a research report on Wednesday, May 13th.
+Four equities research analysts have rated the stock with a sell rating, two have given a hold rating and one has issued a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and a consensus price target of GBX 3,381.67 ($43.04).

 Renishaw Company Profile